 - Reversibly binds to the GnRH receptors in the pituitary gland, immediately suppressing the secretion of the luteinizing hormone (LH), follicle-stimulating hormone (FSH), and subsequently, testosterone and PSA levels.

-- GnRH receptor antagonists are at least as useful as LHRH agonists to lower testosterone levels and sustaining castrate levels.
+- GnRH receptor antagonists are at least as valuable as LHRH agonists to lower testosterone levels and sustain castrate levels.

 - Easy subcutaneous (just under the abdominal skin) injections monthly

 - The overall rate of adverse reactions is similar to leuprolide.

 - Injection site reactions are primarily transient and mild to moderate intensity, except for initial treatment.